-Puppy biting is a totally normal canine behavior, but it needs to be discouraged early on to prevent it becoming a habit.
-Find out how to put an end to all that irritating nipping and mouthing here.
+Puppy biting is a normal canine behavior, but it needs to be discouraged early on to prevent it becoming a habit.
+Put an end to all that irritating nipping and mouthing now.

 Does your pup bite you.... or other family members?
 Does he nip and 'mouth' your hands, arms, legs, pants, shoes, hair ......?
 If so, you're not alone.